You are here

 Highly Active Antiretroviral Therapy (HAART)

 HAART prevents the HIV virus from making copies of itself and limits how much virus is in the body.
 The level of virus in the blood is called ‘viral load’.
-When the viral load is low, there is less harm to the body’s immune system and fewer complications of HIV infection.
-Reducing the viral load to "undetectable" levels also reduces the chance of passing HIV to partners.
+When the viral load is low or “undetectable”, there is less harm to the body’s immune system and fewer complications of HIV infection.
+Reducing the viral load to undetectable levels also greatly reduces the chance of passing HIV to partners.

 There are different kinds of HAART available for treatment.
-Today HAART is easy to take and the number of pills needed are less than in the past.
+Today HAART is easy to take and the number of pills needed is less than in the past.

-In BC, HAART is free and is prescribed by doctors with an expertise in HIV.
-The doctor will decide what medications are best, and will arrange for the regular blood work that is needed to safely use HAART.
+In British Columbia, HAART is usually free and is prescribed by doctors with an expertise in HIV.